Photo Credit: Coskun Caglayan

 — JERICHO BROWN, author of The Tradition

 “Thea Matthews is a poetic herbalist, using flowers to create healing.
 This work is egalitarian, touching on blooms of all sorts: indigenous, imported, bolted, and cultivated.
-You will feel these poems in the root of your jaw, in your foot arches.
-Matthews is an experienced poet with a deft hand and an honest heart.
-These words languidly stretch, snap like a lock blade, they drape and twine and reach.
-Read this work and be changed.”
+You will feel these poems in the root of your jaw, in your foot arches.”

 — KIM SHUCK, San Francisco Poet Laureate